awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 + `DATE` – The corresponding `String` parameter value is sent as an object of `DATE` type to the database\.
 The accepted format is `YYYY-MM-DD`\.

 **Note**
-Currently, the Data API doesn't support arrays of Universal Unique Identifiers \(UUIDs\)\.
+ For Amazon Aurora PostgreSQL, the Data API always returns the Aurora PostgreSQL datatype `TIMESTAMPTZ` in UTC timezone\.

 **Topics**
 + [Calling the Data API with the AWS CLI](#data-api.calling.cli)